Frontiers-PackForge/CosmicCore/README.md

 ## Assets
 ### All Files with the extension `.mtl`, `.obj`,`.fsh`, and `.vsh` are All Rights reserved.
 ### All assets in `resources/assets/cosmiccore/textures` are licensed under All Rights Reserved by default
+### All assets in `resources/assets/cosmiccore/models/item/unique` and `resources/assets/cosmiccore/models/block/unique` and are licensed under All Rights Reserved
 Exclusions to this rule are as follows
  - All files contained in the subfolder(s) `item` are licensed as MIT
  - All files contained in the subfolder(s) `block` EXCLUDING `iris` are licensed as MIT